LINWEN607/congregate/docs/direct-transfer-api.md

 ## Setting up the Congregate node

 - Set up a VM with your container runtime of choice and docker-compose on the source and destination network
-- On each VM, pull down [this docker-compose.yml](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/docker/release/docker-compose.yml) file.
+- On the VM, pull down [this docker-compose.yml](https://gitlab.com/gitlab-org/professional-services-automation/tools/migration/congregate/-/blob/master/docker/release/docker-compose.yml) file.
 This file will spin up a Congregate, MongoDB, and Redis container.
   - Congregate relies on MongoDB to store data during the export and import as well as track any export and import job statuses.
 Redis is used to act as the message broker for the export and import job requests
 - Set an environment variable called `$CONGREGATE_DATA` to point to a location where you want to store any data from the container
 - Create a `cache` directory in the same location where the docker-compose file will be run.
 This will be used for the redis cache